 Distance (return): 10 km

-Logging has led to road improvements, so 2wd vehicles with enough clearance to get through cross ditches can access the start of this enjoyable, undulating trail.
-Parking is much closer to the trail head, and gone are the days of suffering through the ‘horrible old road’ piece at the beginning and end.
-There is still a ‘buffer zone’ of trees flanking the trail so your connection with nature will remain intact as you trek this family-friendly route.
-Enjoy the occasional view to both north and south along the ridge.
-Ooh...and one short section of unexposed, rope-assisted rock scrambling near the top adds a touch of adventure on your way to the rounded, treed summit and that well-deserved lunch.
+Hike info: Logging has led to road improvements, so 2wd vehicles with enough clearance to get through cross ditches can access the start of this enjoyable, undulating trail.
+Parking is much closer to the trailhead, and gone are the days of suffering through the “horrible old road” pieces at the beginning and end.
+There is still a “buffer zone” of trees flanking the trail, so your connection with nature will remain intact as you trek this family-friendly route.
+Enjoy the occasional view, both north and south along the ridge.
+Oh… and one short section of unexposed, rope-assisted rock scrambling near the top adds a touch of adventure on your way to the rounded, treed summit and that well-deserved lunch.

 Directions: See Cultus Lake Area directions.
-1.5km past the traffic light, pass the ‘Welcome to Cultus’ sign on the left, and turn right onto Parmenter Rd (paved) at the next corner.
-Drive 600m, turn right onto Vedder Mtn Forest Service Rd, go another 600m, turn left and drive 3km.
-Old parking area is on your left, follow improved road right for 500m to new parking area on the left.
-Walk left on older road for 100m to trailhead on your right.
+1.5 km past the traffic light, pass the “Welcome to Cultus Lake” sign on the left, and turn right onto Parmenter Rd (paved) at the next corner.
+Drive 600 m, turn right onto Vedder Mtn Forest Service Rd, go another 600 m, turn left and drive 3 km.
+Old parking area is on your left; follow improved road on the right for 500 m to new parking area on the left.
+Walk left on older road for 100 m to trailhead on your right.
 Orange squares mark the route.